bautheac/BBGsymbols/README.md

 ### tickers\_CFTC

-The ‘tickers\_CFTC’ dataset gathers Bloomberg position data tickers for a number of futures series as reported by the US Commodity Futures Trading Commission (CFTC) in a collection of weekly market reports including the ‘legacy’, ‘disaggregated’, ‘supplemental’ and ‘traders in financial futures’ (TFF) reports.
+The ‘tickers\_CFTC’ dataset gathers Bloomberg position data tickers for a number of futures series.
+These tickers allow direct retrieval from Bloomberg via pullit of corresponding position data as reported by the US Commodity Futures Trading Commission (CFTC) in a collection of weekly market reports including the ‘legacy’, ‘disaggregated’, ‘supplemental’ and ‘traders in financial futures’ (TFF) reports.
 See `?tickers_CFTC` for details.
 Dataset
     excerpt:

     #>                    name  asset class active contract ticker  MIC format